How to pick the right weight loss program?

 The ratio of caloric reduction to activity to your current size is what determines your rate of weight loss.

-All weight loss programs and available diets – online, from the bookstore, from your hospital, or simply passed down through generations – share these two things (reduce calories and/or increase physical activity) as their backbone.
+All weight loss programs and obesity treatments – online, from the bookstore, from your hospital, or simply passed down through generations – share these two things (reduce calories and/or increase physical activity) as their backbone.
 No matter which one you pick, this will be integrated into it.

 So why does picking a weight loss program (or picking yet another one) feel so overwhelming?